Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Spatial Misdirection Attack Effectiveness

-{\textbf{Qualitative examples.} Figure~\ref{fig:targeted_redirection_examples} shows representative examples of targeted redirection under the input-aware spatial attack.
-The first example illustrates a target-absent case, where the poison target is not present in the scene and the triggered scanpath is redirected toward a semantically related object.
-The second and third examples show target-present cases, where the triggered scanpath shifts away from the queried object and toward the poison target.
-These examples highlight that the attack remains input-dependent and visually plausible rather than collapsing to a single fixed trajectory.
+\shortsectionBf{Qualitative examples.} Representative examples of targeted redirection is presented in \Cref{fig:targeted_redirection_examples}: a target-absent case (the poison target is not in the scene and the triggered scanpath moves to a semantically related object) and two target-present cases (the triggered scanpath shifts from the queried object toward the poison target).
+These confirm the attack stays input-dependent and visually plausible rather than collapsing to a fixed trajectory.